openthread/openthread/src/cli/README_COAPS.md

 # OpenThread CLI - COAPS Example

-The OpenThread UDP APIs may be invoked via the OpenThread CLI.
+The OpenThread CoAP Secure APIs may be invoked via the OpenThread CLI.

+CoAP Secure use DTLS (over UDP) to make a end to end encrypted connection.

 ## Init (for Server and Client)